Formatter

 Pips and Floats

-There are two properties that deal with formatting; formatter and handleFormatter.
-These are for the pips and handles respectively.
-If the handleFormatter is not set, then the formatter will be used for both.
+• If the handleFormatter is not set, then the formatter will be inherited for it

 Single Formatter